How to Support the Black Community in Boston Right Now

 “I am proud to be a Black business owner in Boston, where there are sadly too few Black-owned businesses,” says TJ Douglas, co-owner of The Urban Grape.
 “Be proud of what we bring to our communities and help amplify our voices.”

 The Massachusetts Bail Fund pays up to $2,000 so that low-income people can leave jail while their cases get resolved.
 Stable Ground Boston works to address our city’s chronic housing insecurity and its psychological toll by placing artists, trauma specialists, and legal designers into community settings.
-Among its other initiatives, ACLU Massachusetts has launched a new data analysis tool for tracking incidents involving the Boston Police Department (BPD).
-The national NAACP Convention, slated to take place in Boston this year, was canceled due to the coronavirus, marking a loss of funds and making it even more vital to support the work of the NAACP’s Boston branch.
+Among its other initiatives, ACLU Massachusetts has launched a data analysis tool for tracking incidents involving the Boston Police Department (BPD).

-The Boston chapter of Black Lives Matter and Violence in Boston Inc. are two of the organizations that helped organize peaceful protests and demonstrations around the city earlier this summer.
+The Boston chapter of Black Lives Matter and Violence in Boston Inc. are two of the organizations that helped organize peaceful protests and demonstrations around the city last summer and fall.
 Both the Black Ministerial Alliance and the Boston TenPoint Coalition were visible presences during the demonstrations.
 Progressive Massachusetts is a grassroots organization committed to social, racial, and economic justice, among many progressive ideals.
 Families for Justice as Healing works to end the incarceration of women and girls.
-BAMS Fest may have been remote this year, but you can support the nonprofit’s year-round effort to break down barriers to arts, music, and culture.
+BAMS Fest may have been remote last year, but you can support the nonprofit’s year-round effort to break down barriers to arts, music, and culture.
+The Black Literacy and Arts Collaborative (BLAC) Project aims to level the playing field by promoting literacy, business acumen, financial literacy, and mental health through the visual and performing arts